 A result object MAY contain a property named baselineState whose value is a string that specifies the state of this result with respect to some previous run.
 We refer to this previous run as the “baseline”.

-If the run.baselineId property (§3.11.4) of the current run is present, the baseline SHALL BE the run specified by run.baselineId.
+If the baselineId property (§3.11.4) of the containing run object (§3.11) is present, the baseline SHALL BE the run specified bybaselineId.

-If the run.baselineId property of the current run is absent, then a SARIF consumer will need out of band information available to determine the baseline.
+If the baselineId property of the containing run object is absent, then a SARIF consumer will need out of band information available to determine the baseline.

 This property SHALL have one of the following values, with the specified meanings: